6th Infantry Regiment (United States): World War I

 Doughboys of the 6th Infantry Regiment, 10th Brigade, 5th Division, stationed at Remoiville, rejoice as they receive news of the Armistice on the eleventh day of the eleventh hour of the eleventh month.

 In December 1917, the 6th Regiment was assigned to the 10th Infantry Brigade, 5th Division, and began training stateside.
 In the latter part of May 1918, the 6th Infantry Regiment was declared ready for introduction to combat and was placed at the disposal of the French for service at the front.
-In July 1918, a strategic offensive plan was agreed upon by the Allied commanders, the immediate purpose of which was to reduce the salients which interfered with further offensive operations.
+In July 1918, a strategic offensive plan was agreed upon by the Allied commanders, whose immediate purpose was to reduce the salients that interfered with further offensive operations.
 One of these was the Saint-Mihiel salient.
 The First U.S. Army was organized on 10 August and directed to launch an offensive on 12 September to reduce this salient.
 The 6th Regiment was destined to play an important role in this operation.
-On 1 December 1918 the 6th Regiment conducted a march from Luxembourg to the city of Trier, Germany, becoming the first American troops to enter that ancient city.
+On 1 December 1918, the 6th Regiment marched from Luxembourg to the city of Trier, Germany, becoming the first American troops to enter that ancient city.